 Statement by Glenn Stevens, Governor: Monetary Policy Decision

-At its meeting today, the Board decided to raise the cash rate by 25 basis points to 4.75 per cent, effective 3 November 2010.
+At its meeting today, the Board decided to leave the cash rate unchanged at 4.75 per cent.